steve-kasica/romanticcircles.github.io/_docs/production-documentation/acquia-guide.md

     This command copies the contents of your id_rsa.pub file to your clipboard.

     > In Windows, you'll need to manually copy the contents of the id_rsa.pub file to your clipboard by opening the file using a text editor (such as Notepad, Atom, etc.).
 Note that to see the file in File Explorer, you'll need to show hidden files, as discussed at the beginning of this tutorial.
 Copy the contents of the id_rsa.pub file, making sure not to add any extra spaces or characters. **Note**: Windows will want to recognize the file as a "MS Publisher" file, but it is a simple text file and will not open in that app.
 Use Notepad or another text editor.

-    > You can also use a shell text editor such as vim (Linux/Mac OS), nano (Mac/Windows), or similar; simple "copy to clipboard" scripts also exist for Windows (clip) and Linux (xclip), but these tools require some configuration.
+    You can also use a shell text editor such as vim (Linux/Mac OS), nano (Mac/Windows), or similar; simple "copy to clipboard" scripts also exist for Windows (clip) and Linux (xclip), but these tools require some configuration.

-2. Log into the Acquia Cloud Platform and click on your user icon at the top right of the page, then select "Account Settings."
+2. Log into the Acquia Cloud Platform and click on your user icon at the top right of the page, then select "**Account Settings**."
 Next, select "SSH Keys" from the left navbar.

-3. In the SSH Key Name field, give your key a name for use in Acquia; this can be anything, but at minimum you should include your name/initials and the machine it's on (e.g., tjm_windows-PC).
+3. In the "**SSH Key Name**" field, give your key a name for use in Acquia; this can be anything, but at minimum you should include your name/initials and the machine it's on (e.g., tjm_windows-PC).
 This will help you and/or RC staff identify the key in the future to determine which keys are active and which ones can be deleted.

-4. Paste the contents of your clipboard, containing the entire string of characters from the generated RSA key, into the "Public Key" field.
-(This will begin with ssh-rsa and end with your user and machine info.)
+4. Paste the contents of your clipboard, containing the entire string of characters from the generated RSA key, into the "**Public Key**" field.
+(This will begin with `ssh-rsa` and end with your user and machine info.)
 Make sure no extra spaces are present.
-Click "Add Key."
+Click "**Add Key**."
 If this works, you're done!

 > **Note**: It will take a few minutes for the key to propagate to the server and become active.
 Wait a few minutes, then try to SSH into the server, as discussed in the following section.